OctopusDeploy/blog/blog/2023-08/paved-versus-golden-paths/index.md

 Instead of optimizing the park for commuters, you want to balance the many different uses.
 In this case, you'd need to find ways to attract people to your preferred route to avoid them damaging the grass and planting.

 In Brisbane, the park in the South Bank area features just such a path.
-Instead of offering an efficient straight line between common destinations, it has sweeping curves.
-Along it's entire length, the path has an arbour that provides shelter from the hot sun from light showers.
+Instead of offering an efficient straight line between common destinations, it has sweeping curves along its entire length.
+The path has a decorative arbor that provides shelter from the hot sun and light showers.

-Instead of attempting to block other routes with fences, people are attracted to the route because they can stay cool and dry.
-The Brisbane grand arbour walk is 150 metres longer than a straight-line route, but it creates spaces for restaurants, a pond, a rainforest walk, and a lagoon.
+Instead of attempting to block other routes with fences, people are attracted to the path because they can stay cool or dry.
+The Brisbane Grand Arbor walk is 150 metres longer than a straight-line route, but it creates spaces for restaurants, a pond, a rainforest walk, and a lagoon.

 Golden paths are a system-level design technique.
 They are informed by a deep understanding of the different purposes of the space.

-## Golden paths
+## Golden paths in Platform Engineering

-In Platform Engineering, golden paths are just like Brisbane's grand arbour.
-Instead of forcing developers to do things a certain way, interal developer platforms are designed to attract developers in a positive way by bringing benefits.
+In Platform Engineering, golden paths are just like Brisbane's Grand Arbor.
+Instead of forcing developers to do things a certain way, you design the internal developer platform to attract developers by reducing their burden and removing pain points.
+It's the optimal space between *anything goes* and *forced standardization*.

-In Platform Engineering, the golden paths are a route towards alignment.
-Say you have five teams all using a different continuous integration tool.
+Golden paths provide a route toward alignment.
+Say you have five teams, all using different continuous integration tools.
 As a platform engineer, you'd work out the best way to build, test, and package all the software and provide this as a golden path.
 It needs to be better than what developers currently do and easy to adopt, as you can't force it on a team.
-The teams that adopt the golden path have an easy life as far as their continuous integration activities are concerned and this is how you convince the other teams to eventually opt in.
+The teams that adopt the golden path have an easy life as far as their continuous integration activities are concerned.
+Nothing makes a platform more attractive than seeing happy users.

-If you build a platform by encoding the current practice within your internal developer platform, all you do is shift the pain to the platform team.

-The concept for your internal developer platform should start with an understanding of developer pain.
-Once you know the things getting in their way, you can build a platform that makes their job more satisfying.

-Instead of asking where do they currently walk, find out more about where they are going and why.
+When done well, an internal development platform may *feel* like a paved path to the developers, but it should reduce the overall cognitive load.
+This often involves both consolidation and standardization.

+You won't solve all developer pain at once.
+Platform engineers will need to go and see what pain exists and think about how they might design a product that will remove it.
+When you start this journey, it's worth understanding the [patterns and anti-patterns of Platform Engineering](https://octopus.com/devops/platform-engineering/patterns-anti-patterns/).

+## Take the high road

+World champion weightlifter Jerzy Gregorek once said: "Hard choices.
+Easy life.
+Easy choices.
+Hard life."
+You'll need to make many hard choices to create a great internal developer platform.

+You'll have to decide what problems the platform will solve and which it won't.
+You'll need to determine when a feature should flex to meet the needs of a development team and when you should let them strike out on their own path.

+These hard choices are the difference between a golden path and a paved path.

+With a paved path, you can reduce the burden on developers; the pain just moves into your platform team.
+A golden path will reduce the total cognitive load for everyone by dedicating the platform team to its elimination.

 Happy deployments!